 Alternatively a prescription may be issued or investigations arranged.

 If you see the doctor and need a review appointment at a later date, the doctor may ask a member of the admin team to contact you to make review appointment arrangements.

 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments, disease reviews and you may be seen more quickly.
 High Risk patients are being contacted at present by telephone call and any patient requiring a face to face appointment for INR or Amber bloods etc will be facilitated but time slots are now increased because of infection control measures now in place during the covid pandemic period.

-If you are leaving a urine sample in the collection box outside the Treatment Room please ensure you leave the following information with the sample: Name:/ Address:/ DOB. & complete the symptoms check list.
+If you are leaving a urine sample in the collection box outside the front reception doors please ensure you leave the following information with the sample: Name:/ Address:/ DOB. & complete the symptoms check list.
 Without this information the sample will not be tested.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to be able to allocate the slot to someone else.